vikito755/discord-find-games-bot/README.md

 <h3> Later development notes</h3>

-- A bot restart is needed after a new command is added.
-Here is how it can be done: https://stackoverflow.com/questions/48601463/how-do-you-make-a-command-which-restarts-your-bot-in-discord-js
 - Add it in the voting and changes scripts later
  Later:
   - Commands for the admins to add and remove games, from the "games.json" file or the future database.